rcamach7/crypto-exchange/readme.md

   - profile picture
   - full name
 - Have server calculate average price per coin, on any investment a user makes.
 We can have that number reflect on client UI, for better user experience.
+- Add a info button next to the refresh and bookmark option, with a pop up modal that provides description of the crypto.